wso2/docs-apk/en/docs/includes/start-apk.md

     !!!Optional

         To commence the installation while making use of the customization       capabilities inherent in the `values.yaml` file, follow the subsequent command format.
-Instructions in [Customize Configurations](../setup/Customize-Configurations.md) will guide you through the process of acquiring the `values.yaml` file.
+Instructions in <a href="../../setup/Customize-Configurations" target="_blank">Customize Configurations</a> will guide you through the process of acquiring the `values.yaml` file.
         === "Command"
             ```
             helm install apk wso2apk/apk-helm --version 1.0.0 -set wso2.subscription.imagePullSecrets="apk-registry-secret" -f values.yaml